ossf/tac/process/templates/WG_NAME_graduation_stage.md

   * "name, affiliation, GitHub ID"

 ### Governance
+WG must have documented governance and be able to demonstrate that governance in action.
+  * "link to governance documents"

 WG has met at least 4 times over a period of at least 2 months since becoming incubating
   * "link to meeting agenda"